jackbsteinberg/std-toast/study-group/README.md

 - Theme Support: offers built-in theming options, such as `success`, `info`, or `error`.

-- Triggered in JS: a toast object is created in JavaScript, then invoked to trigger display to the DOM.
+- Configured / Created in JS: the toast object is set up and called to display using JavaScript.
+    - Upon display this creates a new DOM element or injects the settings into an existing HTML element.

-- Component Pattern: a toast HTML component sits in the DOM to be used in the JavaScript.
+- Explicit Component Pattern: uses an element explicitly written into the HTML to display the toast when triggered.
+    - This element can be configured, or left as a dummy element to inject configuration into.

 - Permits Custom HTML: allows developers to write custom HTML templates, loaded in as children or passed as views.